muzeyyenalan/AWS-DevOps/aws/Hands-on/03_07_2022_VPC_1/README vpc-1.md

 - Go to the Subnets from left hand menu

-  - Select 'clarus-az1a-public-subnet' subnet ---> Action ---> Modify auto-assign IP settings  ---> select 'Enable auto-assign public IPv4 address' ---> Save
+  - Select 'clarus-az1a-public-subnet' subnet ---> Action ---> Edit subnet settings ----> Modify auto-assign-Enable ---> Save

-  - Select 'clarus-az1b-public-subnet' subnet ---> Action ---> Modify auto-assign
+  - Select 'clarus-az1b-public-subnet' subnet ---> Action ---> Edit subnet settings ----> Modify auto-assign-Enable ---> Save
-  IP settings  ---> select 'Enable auto-assign public IPv4 address' ---> Save

-  - Select 'clarus-az1c-public-subnet' subnet ---> Action ---> Modify auto-assign
+  - Select 'clarus-az1c-public-subnet' subnet ---> Action ---> Edit subnet settings ----> Modify auto-assign-Enable ---> Save
-  IP settings  ---> select 'Enable auto-assign public IPv4 address' ---> Save

 - Create two instances .
 One is in the Private and the other one is in Public subnet.
 Show the public and private IPs of instances.